docusign/native-ios-sdk/Embedded-Signing.md

 ## Embedded Signing with SDK

-[Embedded Signing](https://developers.docusign.com/docs/esign-rest-api/esign101/concepts/embedding/) enables users to view and sign documents within the app using generated signing URLs for each of the envelope.
+[Embedded or Captive Signing](https://developers.docusign.com/docs/esign-rest-api/esign101/concepts/embedding/) enables users to view and sign documents within the app using generated signing URLs for each of the envelope.
 To present the signing request in the app UI, the logged in SDK user must be the document sender and have access to the sent envelope to retrieve the signing URL.
 Additional details are available on [eSign concepts page](https://developers.docusign.com/docs/esign-rest-api/esign101/concepts/embedding/) and [eSign API guide](https://developers.docusign.com/docs/esign-rest-api/how-to/request-signature-in-app-embedded/) for Embedded Signing.

 In addition to the guide below, [`Swift UI` based sample app](./docusign-sdk-sample-swiftui/README.md) also contains all the required steps.
+[TGK Swift Sample app](https://github.com/docusign/sample-app-tgk-financial-ios) also has code samples to perform authentication and Embedded Signing.

+In order to use Embedded Signing without authentication, refer to [this section](https://github.com/docusign/native-ios-sdk/edit/master/Embedded-Signing.md#embedded-signing-without-sdk-authentication) below.

 ### A. User Authentication